s555675/Assignment2_Ishaaq/README.md

 * I would suggest the places near by the metropolitan Museum
 * The Central Park
 * Solomon R.Guggenheim
-* Empire state building
+* Empire state building.
-* The Frick Collection
+* The Frick Collection.

 [AboutMe](AboutMe.md)